-1 "There is also in the East another Christian people, who are very warlike and valiant in battle ....
+3 "There is also in the East another Christian people, who are very warlike and valiant in battle ....
 These men are called Georgians [Georgiani nuncupatur], because they especially revere and worship St. George, whom they make their patron and standard-bearer in their fight with the infidels, and they honour him above all other saints" (Jacques de Vitry, Historia orientalis, c.
 1180; transl.
-Lang 1976: 11).
+D. M. Lang, Lives and legends of the Georgian saints.
+(New York, 1976) 11).